 Ms. Andersson is dedicated to teaching young conductors and musicians, and has held the posts of Professor of Conducting at the esteemed Berlin University of Arts, and Music Director of the CPE Bach Gymnasium Orchestra, Berlin, Germany.
 She is also committed to nurturing the careers of rising, young opera singers, and led three seasons at the Weikersheim International Opera Festival (Germany), as well as a five week international concert tour with the Jeunesses Musicales (World Youth Orchestra) to Germany, and the war torn countries of Serbia, Bosnia-Herzegovina, Macedonia, Croatia, and Slovenia.

 Ms. Andersson received her BMA from the University of Michigan, received a MM in conducting from the Mannes School of Music at the New School, and was awarded a conducting Fellowship to the Aspen Music School.
 Her teachers have included Paul Vermel, Gustav Meier, Murray Sidlin, David Zinman, and the late Yakov Kreizberg.

-Ms. Andersson makes her Carnegie Hall debut as both producer and music director of Orchestra Moderne NYC, premiering a program which focuses on the theme of immigration.
+Ms. Andersson made her Carnegie Hall debut as both producer and music director of Orchestra Moderne NYC, premiering a program which focused on the theme of immigration.
 Ms. Andersson has duo citizenship in both Austria and the US.